Proxy guide

 IP behaviorSame IP for a longer session or plan period.IP changes after each request, after a time period or on demand.

-Best forStable sessions, account workflows, dashboards and simple browsing.Scraping, market research, SERP monitoring, ad verification and geo testing.
+Best forStable sessions, dashboards, repeatable checks and simple browsing.Scraping, market research, SERP monitoring, ad verification and geo testing.

 Main advantageSession consistency.IP diversity and broader location coverage.